lwjkl/lite/README.md

 Refer `settings.py` file for configuration.

-## usage (gui)
+## usage (gradio)

-To access, open your browser and go to `/gui`.

-To index a directory, provide the full path to the image directory in the input field and click **Index Image**.
+To index a directory, provide the full path to the image directory in the input field and click **Index Images**.
 Indexing may take some time depending on the size of your dataset.

-Once indexing is complete, you can start searching for similar images by uploading a query image using the **Upload Query Image** input field.
+Once indexing is complete, you can start searching for similar images by uploading an image at the right hand side panel.

+Click the plot embeddings tab for plotting embeddings.

+> [!NOTE]
+> You can launch the API and navigate to `/gui` endpoint to access the download result function.

 Downloading the results,

 - To download results as JSON, check the Download Results as JSON box before searching.
 - To download raw images, after clicking the Search button, the top 9 most similar images will be displayed on the right panel.
 An option will be available below them to download the images as a ZIP file.

-Vist /plot endpoint, to plot the embeddings.

 ## usage (cli)